-- 3.0 PACRA's assessment of governance involves both systematic analyses of governance data and information, and the more contextual reviews of the firm's governance practices.
-PACRA considers four main factors while assessing the board structure of an entity: (i) board structure, (ii) members profile, (iii) board effectiveness, and (iv) financial transparency. - 3.1 Board Structure: This comprises assessment of board on various criteria including overall size, presence of independent members, association of board members with the entity, overall skill mix and structure of committees of the board.
-Size of the board may vary as per the scope and complexity of the business operations of the entity.
-As too small board is not considered good, similarly reaching on a decision in an effective and efficient manner may not be possible in case of a larger board.
-A healthy composition of board includes the presence of independent / non-executive members having limited relationship with the sponsoring group of the entity.
+- 3.0 PACRA's assessment of governance involves both systematic analyses of governance data and information, and the more contextual reviews of an entity's governance practices.
+PACRA considers four main factors while assessing the board structure of an entity: (i) board structure, (ii) members profile, (iii) board effectiveness, and (iv) financial transparency. - 3.1 Board Structure: This comprises assessment of board on various criteria including overall size, presence of independent members, and duration of board members' association with the entity, overall skill mix and structure of board committees.
+Size of the board may vary as per the scope and complexity of the operations of the entity.
+While a very small board is not considered good, similarly, reaching a decision in an effective and efficient manner may not be possible in case of a large board.
+A healthy composition of board includes the presence of independent/non-executive members having limited relationship with the sponsoring group of the entity.
 Meanwhile, same individual holding chairman and CEO positions is considered weak governance practice.
-Thus these should be separate persons.
 The chairman is expected to have a non-executive role.
-Assessment of board as a whole Compliance of code of corporate governance is also examined.
-Here PACRA also examines the independence of management from major shareholders.
-Lastly, PACRA evaluates number of board committees, their structure, and how these committees are providing support to the BoD.
-The board with higher total number of members should have higher number of committees in place to achieve efficiency in performing role of the board.

-- 3.2 Members' Profile: PACRA collects information regarding profile and experience of each board member.
+Compliance with the code of corporate governance is also examined.
+PACRA also examines the independence of governance from major shareholders.
+Lastly, PACRA evaluates number of board committees, their structure, and how these committees provide support to the board.
+A board with higher number of members should have higher number of committees in place to assist in performing its role. - 3.2 Members' Profile: PACRA collects information regarding profile and experience of each board member.
 This helps in forming an opinion about the quality of overall board.
 Moreover, diversification in terms of knowledge background and experience is considered positive.
-However, a fair number of board members should have related experience.
-Here, director's trainings conducted by the entity are considered good.
-This is expected to equip the board members in fulfilling their role in an effective manner. - 3.3 Board Effectiveness: PACRA considers the role of the board is to work with management in steering the entity to its performance objectives and to provide critical and impartial oversight of management performance.
-Board members' attendance and participation in meetings is considered a measure to assess the effectiveness.
-Moreover, PACRA analyses the type and extent of information shared with the board members, and quality of discussions taking place at board and committee level.
-Effective oversight requires frequent sharing and detailed information than required by statue.
-Meanwhile, PACRA also review the number of board meeting held during the year as number of board meetings should be justified with the number of issues/matters arising. - 3.4 Financial Transparency: Quality of governance framework is also assessed by the procedures designed by the board to ensure transparent disclosures of financial information.
-The board may establish controls to ensure transparency through strengthening the role of audit committee, the quality of internal audit function, and effectiveness of external audit.
+However, a fair number of board members should have related experience. - 3.3 Board Effectiveness: In PACRA's view, the role of the board is to work with management in steering the entity to its performance objectives and to provide critical and impartial oversight of management performance.
+PACRA analyzes the type and extent of information shared with board members, and quality of discussions taking place at board and committee levels.
+Effective oversight requires frequent sharing of detailed information covering various aspects of business and market development.
+Meanwhile, PACRA also reviews the number of board meetings held during the year as these should be justified with the number of issues/matters arising.
+Board members' attendance and participation in meetings is important, and is gauged by viewing board meeting minutes. - 3.4 Transparency: Quality of governance framework is also assessed by the procedures designed by the board to ensure transparent disclosures of financial and other information.
+This can be achieved through: i) ensuring independence of the audit committee, ii) strengthening the quality of internal audit function, which may be in-house or outsourced, and iii) improving quality of external audit by engaging auditors which are included in the State Bank of Pakistan's panel of auditors and/or have a satisfactory QCR rating.